Chao-Xi/jxazurebook/docs/az305/9az305_summary.md

 ![Alt Image Text](../images/az305_9_16.png "Body image")

-### Azure App Service - Runtimes
+### 5-2 Azure App Service - Runtimes

 **What is a Runtime Environment?**

-A "Runtime Environment" refers to the software and settings needed for a program to run in a defined way at runtime.
+**A "Runtime Environment" refers to the software and settings needed for a program to run in a defined way at runtime.**

-A runtime generally means what programming language and libraries and framework you are using.
+<mark>A runtime generally means what programming language and libraries and framework you are using.</mark>

 A runtime for Azure App Services will be a pre-defined container that has your programming language and commonly used library for that language installed.